 Almost one-fifth of the adult population from County Health Rankings are smokers reflecting Georgia statistics and above the national benchmark of 13 percent.
 This is notable and measureable area of opportunity especially via smoking cessation programs in the community and schools.
-Smoking is a leading contributor to cancer, especially lung cancer, the leading cause of cancer mortality in Cobb County.
+Smoking is a leading contributor to cancer, especially lung cancer, the leading cause of cancer mortality.

-Also, tobacco use is a contributing factor to the high incidence of vascular/heart disease, the leading cause of death in Cobb, Cherokee, Paulding, and Bartow counties (see Table 5).
-16 percent of the deaths in Georgia from 2003-2007 among adults age 35 and older were attributed to smoking with deaths resulting from cardiovascular disease (30 percent), respiratory diseases (27 percent) and cancer (43 percent.)60
+Also, tobacco use is a contributing factor to the high incidence of vascular/heart disease, the leading cause of death in all counties (see Table 5).
+16 percent of the deaths in Georgia from 2003-2007 among adults age 35 and older were attributed to smoking with deaths resulting from cardiovascular disease (30 percent), respiratory diseases (27 percent) and cancer (43 percent.)58